 - 2 Tablespoons garlic powder

-- In a mixing bowl or empty spice container, mix the salt, pepper, and garlic.
-Share over the brisket to evenly distribute the spices on all sides.
+- Season the brisket.
+In a mixing bowl or empty spice container, mix the salt, pepper, and garlic.
+Shake over the brisket to evenly distribute the spices on all sides.

-- On a large work surface, roll out a big piece of heavy duty Reynolds Wrap foil and center your brisket in the middle.
+- Wrap the beef brisket in foil.
+On a large work surface, roll out a big piece of heavy duty Reynolds Wrap foil and center your brisket in the middle.
 Wrap the brisket by folding edge over edge, creating a leak proof seal all the way around.
 Return the wrapped brisket to the smoker, seam side down so the weight from the brisket crimps the edges of the foil down tight.

-- Close the lid on the smoker and, maintaining 225 degrees F, continue cooking until the internal temperature of the brisket reaches 202 degrees F in the thickest part of the meat (takes anywhere from 5-8 hours).
+- Finish smoking the brisket.
+Close the lid on the smoker and, maintaining 225 degrees F, continue cooking until the internal temperature of the brisket reaches 202 degrees F in the thickest part of the meat (takes anywhere from 5-8 hours).

-- Remove the brisket to a large cutting board and allow to rest for 1 hour before slicing.
+- Rest, slice, and serve.
+Remove the brisket to a large cutting board and allow to rest for 1 hour before slicing.
 Slice both the point and the flat against the grain with a sharp knife and serve immediately.